colaksewal/ceng209/README.md

 1. **Player**:
    - Health, strength, and an inventory to carry items.
-   - Can pick up items, drop items, and fight attackers.
+   - Can pick up items, fight attackers.

 2. **Room**:
    - Each room has a description and may contain items or attackers.
-   - Rooms are connected in a grid-based map (north, south, east, west).
+   - Rooms are connected in a grid-based map. .

 3. **Map**:
    - Represents the dungeon as a 2D grid of rooms.